darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 ### Create the Distributed Monolith
 > Now with more latency and more regret!

-Keep all the problems of a monolith—but now with added latency!
+Keep all the problems of a monolith - but now with added latency!

 Looks like microservices, behaves like a monolith.
 Everything’s tightly coupled, deployed together, and fails as a unit.